gluster/gluster-performance-test-suite/Executing-Perf-Test.md

 Please follow the below steps to run the performance test on your cluster:

+1. Make sure that gluster-ansible is installed on the control machine.

-1. Edit the hosts file and replace serverN.example.com and clientN.example.com with your machine names.
+2. Edit the hosts file and replace serverN.example.com and clientN.example.com with your machine names.

 ```
 $ cat hosts